The BC Centre for Disease Control Public Health Laboratory is the primary public health and reference diagnostic testing facility for BC.

 - Training and education of health care and public health workers

 - Public health related research

 Drinking water testing is regulated in each province.
 In BC, environmental laboratories performing microbiological tests on drinking water samples from small to large water systems for public health purposes, must meet the requirements set out by the British Columbia Drinking Water Protection Act and Regulation.

 The program acts on behalf of the province of BC in partnership with Clinical Microbiology Proficiency Testing to recommend laboratory approval for drinking water testing.

-The program reports to the Provincial Health Officer, Dr. Perry Kendall.
+The program reports to the Provincial Health Officer, Dr. Bonnie Henry.